dvu4/pip-install-from-Azure-DevOps-Python-Artifacts/README.md

 Package from our Azure DevOps Artifacts is internal package, we can not download directly.

-For example,  we want to install `dai-python-logging` package
+For example,  we want to install `dai-identity-api` package

 ![python-package](./docs/image1.png)